 - Serve ragi halwa warm or at room temperature.

 - If the ragi halwa looks dry then add 1 to 2 tablespoons of hot milk.

 - You can also add jaggery instead of sugar.
 Add jaggery as required.

-- You can garnish the halwa with your choice of dry fruits.
+- You can garnish the halwa with your choice of nuts and dry fruits.